JackieMarie/project-1_part-2a_culbreath-jackie/README.md

  - [Week 6 - After Class Recording for Project Assistance](https://ufl.zoom.us/recording/play/JMaHSx3YDJUvkM1iWESgTrLdG2nFf-mFUa8sxelknd7U3FX0L2TitV64nPDvxAId?autoplay=true&startTime=1529454479000)

 ## Comments
 Had some issues in getting flexbox to work, and to flow correctly in some areas.
-Also, had to clone the project more than once due to technical issues.
+Due to technical issues, I had to clone the project more than once due to technical issues.
 Created a part-2a and that seemed to correct the issue.
-Was not clear on how to show Form Element basic text input in an error state.
+I wasn't sure how you wanted us to show Form Element basic text input in an error state.
+Not sure the best way to format links if the background is different (placing navigation in the footer).
+I assume a mixin would be the way to do that?